williamjackarnesen/nba-player-projections/rankings.md

 The above chart shows expected net points added per minute a player is on the court.
 Clearly these numbers are similar to but not identical to the wins added metric from above.
 Some players (like Karl-Anthony Towns) rank highly in skill (#11) but not in performance (#99) by virtue of playing few minutes.
 In contrast, the algorithm thinks that other players are just under-performing and will probably improve over the course of the season.

 ## Player Changes
-We have included the most-improved and most-regressed players thus far (the metric is projected wins added more or less than theirs projections at season's start--excluding rookies).
+We have included the most-improved and most-regressed players thus far (the metric is current season-projected wins minus season-projected wins at season's start--excluding rookies).
 The different length of lists reflects natural breakpoints to avoid including/excluding players with near-identical scores.

 ![playergain](https://github.com/williamjackarnesen/nba-player-projections/raw/main/images/Player_Gain.png)